omidfarhang/omid.dev/content/posts/2009-02-08-matisyahu.en.md

   <ul>
     <li>
-      Performed &#8220;Love Song&#8221; with 311 on many tour dates during 311's summer tour entitled the &#8220;Unity Tour&#8221; adding a verse of reggae based on the song &#8220;Jerusalem&#8221;,&#8221;Aish Tamid&#8221; or &#8220;Heights&#8221;.
+      Performed “Love Song” with 311 on many tour dates during 311's summer tour entitled the “Unity Tour” adding a verse of reggae based on the song “Jerusalem”,”Aish Tamid” or “Heights”.
     </li>
     <li>
-      Co-Wrote the song &#8220;Away with This&#8221; with Joseph Israel and performed it live on both 2/19/2005 in Austin, Texas at Stubb's and again on 12/8/2007 in Brooklyn, New York at the Warsaw Theater.
+      Co-Wrote the song “Away with This” with Joseph Israel and performed it live on both 2/19/2005 in Austin, Texas at Stubb's and again on 12/8/2007 in Brooklyn, New York at the Warsaw Theater.
     </li>
     <li>
       Performed live with Infected Mushroom at Virgin Music Festival 2007 &#8211; Baltimore USA YouTube Video of event
     </li>
     <li>
-      Performed &#8220;Indestructible,&#8221; &#8220;Time of Your Song,&#8221; &#8220;Dispatch the Troops,&#8221; and others live with Minnesota-based jam band group Wookiefoot at the &#8220;Ripple Effect&#8221; free concert on September 02, 2008 on the State Capitol lawn outside of the Republican National Convention in St. Paul, MN
+      Performed “Indestructible,” “Time of Your Song,” “Dispatch the Troops,” and others live with Minnesota-based jam band group Wookiefoot at the “Ripple Effect” free concert on September 02, 2008 on the State Capitol lawn outside of the Republican National Convention in St. Paul, MN
     </li>
   </ul>